Lagos University Teaching Hospital: Energy management

 The 5.8MW capacity independent power plant was commissioned on 7 December 2017 to secure reliable energy to the teaching hospital.
-NSIA, (Nigerian Software Investment Authority) the organisation also behind the Cancer Development Centre, partnered with LUTH to organise the power plant, and it served as the main funder of the project.
+The Nigerian Sovereign Investment Authority (NSIA), the organisation also behind the Cancer Development Centre, partnered with LUTH to organise the power plant, and it served as the main funder of the project.
 Tade Adeyeye, the head of business development at CET Power Project Ltd, headed the company supplying the independent power plant.
 He observed that to function seamlessly, the powerplant would be required.
-The Chief Executive officer, Managing director and member of NSIA, Uche Orji inaugurated the project.
+The chief executive officer, managing director and member of NSIA, Uche Orji, inaugurated the project.
 He commented that the Independent power plant would be the first of its kind in Nigeria.

-“We are powering the entire LUTH community, which is a size of a village.
-The capacity of the plant can power a small community ensuring 24 hours supply” (Uche Orji).
+"We are powering the entire LUTH community, which is a size of a village.
+The capacity of the plant can power a small community ensuring 24 hours supply" (Uche Orji).

-The Powerplant incorporates a combination of gas technology and modern fire-fighting facilities to ensure its suitability and reliability for LUTH.
-The implementation of the Power Plant ensures 24/7 power and energy to the hospital facility as well as the wider units.
+The power plant incorporates a combination of gas technology and modern fire-fighting facilities to ensure its suitability and reliability for LUTH.
+The implementation of the power plant ensures constant power and energy to the hospital facility as well as the wider units.
 Reliable power will be especially useful for cancer treatment equipment, allowing it to fully functional at all times.

-Funding Problems
+Funding problems

-SERAP Report
+SERAP report

 The Social-Economic Rights and Accountability Project (SERAP) is a non-governmental organisation established in 2004 aiming to draw attention to transgressions of human rights.
-It uses the UDHR to encourage the Nigerian Government to honour the basic needs and values of its citizens.
+It uses the UDHR to encourage the Nigerian government to honour the basic needs and values of its citizens.

-SERAP made public on 16 September 2018 that the conditions of LUTH were not per the spending allocations granted to the teaching hospital.
-SERAP addressed the Minister of Health, Professor Isaac Adewole asking for him to "provide information about details of actual spending of allocations to the Lagos University Teaching Hospital, (LUTH) Idi Araba and other 20 federal teaching hospitals and 20 federal medical centres across the country, for the period covering 2010 to 2017”.
-The letter noted that “despite huge budgetary allocations, many of the teaching hospitals and medical centres under the direct control of your Ministry have been left to fall apart and health care facilities in many of these hospitals lack even the most basic of amenities”.
+SERAP made public on 16 September 2018, that the conditions of LUTH were not per the spending allocations granted to the teaching hospital.
+SERAP addressed the minister of health, Professor Isaac Adewole asking him to "provide information about details of actual spending of allocations to the Lagos University Teaching Hospital (LUTH), Idi Araba, and other 20 federal teaching hospitals and 20 federal medical centres across the country, for the period covering 2010 to 2017".
+The letter noted that "despite huge budgetary allocations, many of the teaching hospitals and medical centres under the direct control of your ministry have been left to fall apart and health care facilities in many of these hospitals lack even the most basic of amenities".
 Further specific information regarding the condition of LUTH was provided such as the condition of amenities and infrastructure.

-Flooding and Drainage Problems
+Flooding and drainage problems

-As of 2018, the main entrance of LUTH was constantly suffering flooding.
-This issue is partly due to the lack of funds available to upgrade the entrance to protect it from the rainy season (March–July).
+As of 2018, the main entrance of LUTH frequently experienced flooding.
+This issue is partly due to the lack of funds available to upgrade the entrance to protect it from the rainy season.
 As a result, entry to the teaching hospital is limited.

 Infrastructure

-Also due to insufficient funds to upgrade the building materials used at LUTH, the three-storey building suffers peeling paint, worn outdoors and roofing, and out of order amenities.
-However, the Accident and Emergency Unit is recently renovated and does not suffer these problems.
+Due to insufficient funds to upgrade the building materials used at LUTH, the three-storey building has peeling paint, worn-out doors and roofing, and out-of-order amenities.
+However, the Accident and Emergency Unit was recently renovated and does not have these issues.